Ewald Heer: Career

-While project manager for autonomous systems and space mechanics at NASA in 1979, he was executive secretary of a NASA study group included Carl Sagan as chairman, James S. Albus, Robert Balzer, Thomas Binford, Ralph C. Gonzales, Peter Hart, John Hill, Gentry Lee, Elliott C. Levinthal, Jack Minker, Marvin Minsky, Donald A Norman, Raj Reddy, Charles J. Rieger, Thomas B. Sheridan, William M. Whitney, Patrick Winston, and Steven Yerazunis.
+While project manager for autonomous systems and space mechanics at NASA in 1979, he was executive secretary of a NASA study group including Carl Sagan as chairman, James S. Albus, Robert Balzer, Thomas Binford, Ralph C. Gonzales, Peter Hart, John Hill, Gentry Lee, Elliott C. Levinthal, Jack Minker, Marvin Minsky, Donald A Norman, Raj Reddy, Charles J. Rieger, Thomas B. Sheridan, William M. Whitney, Patrick Winston, and Steven Yerazunis.

 Heer edited and published the findings and recommendations of the Study Group as the NASA/JPL Report No. 715-32.

 Ewald Heer was a robotics specialist at NASA's Jet Propulsion Laboratory in Pasadena, California.
 Interviewed in an Omni (magazine) article he called self-replicating robots "one of the most fascinating ideas for the future of space" and said: "This offers a way to create a self-supporting economy by robot labor...
 Immigrants from Earth could set out, knowing that the means of their survival had already been provided."

 In a 1980 article on "Telepresence", Marvin Minsky recommended Heer's Remotely Manned Systems (Caltech, 1973) for more technical details on the subject.

 Academic work and professional affiliations

 Ewald Heer was an adjunct professor of Industrial Engineering and Systems Engineering (1973–1984) and Founder and Director of the Institute of Techno-Economic Studies (1978–1984) at the University of Southern California.
 He was invited and contributed to The Book of Predictions (1980).
 He was a Distinguished Lecturer on Space Robotics of the American Institute of Aeronautics and Astronautics (1983–1984).
 He received from NASA six New Technology Awards and two Certificates of Recognition for “Creative Development of Technology”.

 He was Vice Chairman and Chairman of the Computer Engineering Division of the American Society of Mechanical Engineers (1981 to 1983) and General Chairman of the Computers in Engineering Conference and Exhibit of the American Society of Mechanical Engineers (1984).
 He authored or coauthored more than one hundred technical publications including three books.
 He chaired two international conferences on remotely manned systems (at California Institute of Technology in 1972 and at USC in 1975) and organized the NASA study group on machine intelligence and robotics in 1977.

-Heer has also written on his family background in Chronicle of the Heer family, published in English and German (Cronik der familie Heer).
+Heer also wrote on his family background in Chronicle of the Heer family, published in English and German (Cronik der familie Heer).